brightway-lca/brightway2/docs/contributing.rst

     * `sphinx <http://sphinx-doc.org/>`_: A library for writing and formatting documentation.
     * `mercurial <http://mercurial.selenic.com/>`_: A distributed version control system.

-This can be done easily:
+This can be done easily.
+Try to install these packages through Canopy or anaconda, if you are using them.
+Otherwise, use pip:

 .. code-block:: bash